HomeFace YogaJawline Face Yoga: 4 Moves

 5. Neck stretch.
 Turn your head to one side and gently look up to stretch the side of the neck, which supports good posture.

-Most days of the week, a few minutes, is enough.
-Like any muscle work, the tone builds with repetition over several weeks.
-If you want a full-face plan that includes jaw moves, follow our face yoga for beginners routine or the structured 28-day challenge.
+Most days of the week, for just a few minutes, is enough.
+Like any muscle work, the tone builds with repetition over several weeks rather than in a single session, so short and consistent wins.
+If you want a full-face plan that includes jaw moves, follow our face yoga for beginners routine or the structured 28-day challenge, and pull extra moves from the at-home exercises library.

 These moves can strengthen and tone the muscles that frame your jaw, and better neck posture alone can make the jawline look sharper.
 What they cannot do is remove fat under the chin or tighten skin that has lost elasticity, which are separate issues that respond to other approaches.
-Being honest about this (as we are in does face yoga work) keeps expectations sensible.
+Keeping this distinction in mind is what makes the practice satisfying rather than frustrating.

 Final takeaway

-Face yoga for the jawline is worth trying if you keep it gentle and consistent: chin lifts, tongue presses, and jaw-juts a few minutes most days.
-Expect modest toning and better posture rather than a dramatic change, and enjoy the tension release along the way.
+Face yoga for the jawline is worth trying if you keep it gentle and consistent: chin lifts, tongue presses, and jaw-juts a few minutes most days, backed by good posture.
+Expect modest toning and a more lifted look rather than a dramatic change, and enjoy the tension release along the way.

 General wellness information, not medical advice.
 Stop any move that causes jaw or neck pain and see a professional if you have concerns.